Skip to main content

 -p, --project (mandatory) The ID of the project.

-Can be omitted for existing projects that are linked.
-See
+Can be omitted for existing

 `scloud project link --help`.

---limit=<integer> The maximum number of log records to fetch.
+--limit=<integer> The maximum number of log records

 (defaults to "50")

--u, --[no-]utc Display timestamps in UTC timezone instead of local.
+-u, --[no-]utc Display timestamps in UTC timezone

-default.
-Can also be specified as the first argument.
+Can also be specified as the first

---after=<YYYY-MM-DDtHH:MM:SSz> Fetch records from after this timestamp.
+--since=<YYYY-MM-DDtHH:MM:SSz or duration[us|ms|s|m|h|d]> Fetch records from after this

---tail Tail the log and get real time updates.
+--tail Tail the log and get real time

 Run "scloud help" to see global options.